Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > - kubectl get event (to sell logs of container API)
 > - kubectl delete pod podname (delete pod)
 > - kubectl get pod
+> - kubectl create ns nitin
+> - kubectl run demo1 --image=docekr.io/nginx -n nitin (pod is create inside the nitin  namespace)
+> - kubectl run dem2 --image=docker.io nginx (if we not menting any name space during the ceating container then this pod is created inside the bydefalut namespace)
+{% endhighlight %}

 # How to create controller pod in kubernetes.